Hundreds flee, homes destroyed as forest fires ravage Greek island - RFI

 Meanwhile, in the Peloponnese region in the southwest, fire fronts in the towns of East Mani, Ilia and in Messinia remained active with many villages and settlements evacuated.

+Rescuers on Sunday dispatched a helicopter to airlift an injured firefighter from the densely-forested Mount Parnitha just north of Athens where he was fighting a flare-up.

-In a northern suburb of Athens, where blazes have raged for several days, there was no longer any active front though firefighters were tackling flare-ups.
+Blazes have raged for several days in the northern suburbs of Athens, though there was no longer any active front by Sunday.

 In the previous 10 days, 56,655 hectares (140,000 acres) have been burnt in Greece, according to the European Forest Fire Information System.
 The average number of hectares burnt over the same period between 2008 and 2020 was 1,700 hectares.